Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 <!-- ------------------------ -->
 ## Develop Notebook to Orchestrate Inference
+Duration: 10

-Head back to your AzureML workspace and click on the notebook blade and select open terminal and start/select your compute instance near the top of the screen.
+Head back to your AzureML Workspace and click on the notebook blade and select open terminal and start/select your compute instance near the top of the screen.
 In the terminal run the below code to copy the notebook that will use to orchestrate inference.

 ```
 git clone https://github.com/marzillo-snow/azureopenai.git